Worthy Bonds Review: Earn 5% Fixed Interest from Day 1

 Worthy only invests in asset-backed loans that can’t exceed ⅔ of the business's net worth.
 This way, the borrower’s collateral can be used to recover loan balances in case of default.

-To diversify their portfolio and minimize risk, Worthy invests in a number of small business loans.
+To diversify its portfolio and minimize risk, Worthy invests in a number of small business loans.

 You don’t pay any fees to buy Worthy Bonds or to withdraw your money.